MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/nextbutton.md

 ## <a name="remarks"></a>Comentários

-Todas as propriedades desse **botão** podem ser substituídas especificando-as explicitamente.
+Todas as propriedades desse **BUTTON** podem ser substituídos especificando-as explicitamente.

 ## <a name="requirements"></a>Requisitos